 The Path Forward to Systemic

 MaryAnne Howland, founder and CEO of IBIS Communications, published author and American Sustainable Business Council board member, is a founding advisor and consultant.
 We named MaryAnne a J.E.D.I co-founder to recognize her instrumental contributions in building the philosophy of the J.E.D.I Collaborative as well as helping to craft our communication strategy and messaging.
 Additionally, we’ve recognized Carlotta Mast, Senior Vice President of Content at New Hope Network, and a founding J.E.D.I Collaborative advisor as a J.E.D.I co-founder, given her influence in the industry, thought leadership, and event expertise.
 She has amplified our message in a way that has given us the opportunity to reach a wide net of potential partners and companies looking to make a J.E.D.I commitment.
-Aparna Rajagopal-Durbin and Ava Holliday, co-founders of the Avarna Group, supported the initiative as our founding consultants.
-Grace Rusch joined the team in September 2019 as our Project Lead and Marketing & Communications Manager and Jazmine Cable joined us in July 2020 as our Program Manager and Director of Institutional Giving.
+Aparna Rajagopal and Ava Holliday, co-founders of the Avarna Group, supported the initiative as our founding consultants.

-J.E.D.I Collaborative is a free web-based platform for action that allows natural products industry leaders to realize justice, equity, diversity, and inclusion throughout their organization.
-It includes an action framework, clear commitments, defined tactics, recommended resources and tools, a list of vetted solutions partners, and a series of recorded webinars.
-The platform includes commitments that are holistic in that they address consumers, company culture, and community instead of just an “HR-only” initiative.
+J.E.D.I Collaborative offers a free web-based platform for action, Self-Guided Pathway, that serves as a tool to help natural products industry leaders to implement justice, equity, diversity, and inclusion efforts throughout their organization.
+It includes a 10-step JEDI journey, clear commitments, suggested tactics, recommended resources and tools, a list of vetted solutions partners, and a series of recorded webinars.
+The commitments are holistic in that they address JEDI actions that impact consumers, company culture, and communities surrounding the business.
+J.E.D.I Collaborative also offers a series of Pathways to Action—Jumpstart Pathway, Trailblazer Pathway, and CEO Action Initiative—that natural products industry leaders can enroll in to to increase their JEDI skills and build out JEDI action plans.
 This comprehensive approach is critical to addressing the systemic oppression that is part of our food system and our industry.